R-Llewellyn96/personalblog/src/pages/blog/2022-05-18-building-a-personal-website-using-react-material-ui-gatsby-and-netlify.md

 ---
 templateKey: blog-post
-title: Building a personal website using React, Material UI, Gatsby and Netlify
+title: Building a personal website using React, Gatsby and Netlify
 date: 2022-05-18T16:40:52.432Z
 description: A collection of thoughts and opinions regarding the experience of creating this website through the use of these technologies.